Intake Forms for Therapy

-If you’re a new client, you will need to fill out and sign the following forms.
+If you’re a new client, you will need to read some terms of service, then fill out and sign the following forms.
 Please do not fill them out until you have been instructed to do so.
 You can fill them out in any of the following ways:

 Please note that e-mail is not a perfectly confidential means of communication.
 There is a chance that these files could be exposed to unknown third parties on the Internet.
 They may also be exposed to people in your home or, if you are using your work e-mail, your employer.
 Please take these facts into consideration before choosing this option.
 See Consent to Treatment form for more information.

 To read before signing:

 Consent for Telemental Health Services (if you will be having online sessions)

 Click here for the online form, or download below: